 It's perhaps best known for Sunnyside Gardens, the landmark planned residential district of 20th-century row houses and well-tended gardens, once home to the famous urbanist Lewis Mumford.
 If the architecture isn't as spectacular as Brownstone Brooklyn, the thoughtful details deserve attention, and the tree-lined streets remain an oasis--and the site of some interesting, and not uncontroversial battles over preservation.

-Retail stores, restaurants, bars, and churches serve people from around the world, including Ireland, Romania, Korea, Peru, Turkey, Nepal, and Colombia--and, of course, the Americanized generation of previous immigrants.
+Retail stores, restaurants, bars, and churches serve people from around the world, including Ireland, Romania, Korea, Peru, Turkey, Nepal, and Colombia--and, of course, the Americanized generations of previous immigrants.
 (You want some dinner advice?
 I have it.)

 This onetime factory and warehouse district, adjacent to residential Sunnyside, still serves some of those traditional functions, but buildings have been rehabilitated to serve as offices, several high schools, LaGuardia Community College, and even a prison.
 Some may remember that the area even once housed the temporary Museum of Modern Art.